lsst-sitcom/sitcomtn-019/index.rst

 Run Planning Blocks and Epics
 =============================

-At the time of writing, there are currently two runs AuxTel runs per month, each consisting of 3 nights.
+At the time of writing, there are currently two AuxTel runs per month, each consisting of 3 consecutive nights.
 Even with the main telescope, it is anticipated that observing runs will be organized in ~2 week stints due to the dynamic evolution of observatory commissioning.
 Therefore, we have adopted each month be separated into A and B blocks (e.g. 2022-05A and 2022-05B).
 The exact separation date between A and B is not fixed, however, ideally this would fall near the 15th of the month.